jakobzhao/geog595/02_cyber/pe.md

                8 Dir(s)  903,569,551,360 bytes free
 ```

-In the root directory, there are folders like labs, lectures and readings, and files like readme.md and LICENSE.
+In the root directory of geog595, there are folders like 01_intro, 02_cyber, and files like readme.md and LICENSE.

 ![](img/git-clone-371.gif)

 7\.
 Next, we open the `readme.md` file using `Atom`.
-To do that, make sure you have installed `Atom` and also an `Atom` packge named `markdown-preview-enhanced`.
+To do that, make sure you have installed the program `Atom` and the recommended packages, such as `markdown-preview-enhanced`.

-Once `Atom` is opened, press `crtl+shift+a` to open the open project dialog window, naviagte to `geog371` folder from your workspace and press `select folder`.
-Then the `geog371` repo will be opened, and a file tree will be shown in the project list panel on the left of the atom editor.
+Once `Atom` is opened, press `crtl+shift+a` to open the open project dialog window, naviagte to `geog595` folder from your workspace and press `select folder`.
+Then the `geog595` repo will be opened, and a file tree will be shown in the project list panel on the left of the atom editor.

 ![](img/atom-open-project.png)